 Using the latest weather forecasting technology to give guidance on the wind and wave conditions for sailors, organisers and safety crews at the Olympic and Paralympic sailing events at Weymouth and Portland during London 2012.

-In this article we look at how we are using the latest weather forecasting technology to give the best possible guidance on the wind and wave conditions for sailors, organisers and safety crews at the Olympic and Paralympic sailing events at Weymouth and Portland during London 2012.
+In this article we look at how we used the latest weather forecasting technology to give the best possible guidance on the wind and wave conditions for sailors, organisers and safety crews at the Olympic and Paralympic sailing events at Weymouth and Portland during London 2012.

 When it comes to sailing, knowing what the wind and sea are doing is everything - and not just for the sailors; organisers and safety crews need to know what to expect in races when yachts and equipment are being pushed right to their limits.

-The venue for the Olympic and Paralympic sailing events at Weymouth and Portland is an ideal spot in many ways, but also poses some complexities for the Met Office team who will be forecasting conditions for the races.
+The venue for the Olympic and Paralympic sailing events at Weymouth and Portland was an ideal spot in many ways, but also posed some complexities for the Met Office team who were forecasting conditions for the races.

 Weymouth Bay is sheltered from the predominant westerly and south westerly winds by the Isle of Portland - which is about 4 miles long and 1.5 miles wide.
 This means the Bay is protected from seas whipped up by these winds, making for better conditions for sailing.

-Penny Tranter, from the Met Office, said: "Local winds in and around Weymouth Bay are complicated because the cliffs around Portland have a big impact on the general west to south-westerly prevailing wind.
+Penny Tranter, from the Met Office, said ahead of the Games: "Local winds in and around Weymouth Bay are complicated because the cliffs around Portland have a big impact on the general west to south-westerly prevailing wind.
 When winds blow from the west, the seas close to Portland will be sheltered but there will be turbulence further off shore - with eddies and perhaps squalls of wind which could pose a risk."

 The Met Office already use enormous amounts of computing power in order to run models that can generate atmospheric weather data every 1.5 km over the whole of the UK.

-However, even higher resolution is needed to resolve the complexities of the winds around Portland so a model will be used which gives close to 20 times more detail than is usually available.
+However, even higher resolution was needed to resolve the complexities of the winds around Portland so a model was used which gave close to 20 times more detail than is usually available.

-This ensures the highest detail possible for forecasts for wind and waves in the area during the London 2012 competition.
+This ensured the highest detail possible for forecasts for wind and waves in the area during the London 2012 competition.